 Contemporary realism portraits > Influenced by race and religion, artist Stanley Rayfield creates art that visually and subtly portrays spiritual concepts, including hope and love.

 Influenced by race and religion, artist Stanley Rayfield creates art that visually and subtly portrays spiritual concepts, including hope and love.
-I had the pleasure of meeting Stanley in person at the most recent Figurative Art Convention & Expo, where we crossed paths several times between demonstrations and workshops before finally connecting with each other during the closing ceremonies.
+I had the pleasure of meeting Stanley in person at the 2019 Figurative Art Convention & Expo, where we crossed paths several times between demonstrations and workshops before finally connecting with each other during the closing ceremonies.

 Here, enjoy an inspirational Q&A we had on what art means to Stanley, how he became an artist, and what he’s doing with his talents for the world of realism.